iluwatar/java-design-patterns/dependency-injection/README.md

 ## Known Uses

-* Frameworks like Spring, Jakarta EE, and Google Guice use DI extensively to manage component lifecycles and dependencies.
+* Frameworks like Spring, Jakarta EE, and Google Guice use Dependency Injection (DI) extensively to manage component lifecycles and dependencies.
 * Desktop and web applications that require flexible architecture with easily interchangeable components.

 ## Benefits and Trade-offs of Dependency Injection Pattern